 A geographical dictionary; a book giving names and descriptions of places, usually in alphabetical order.

-an identification of the genetic group your ancient ancestors (10,000 to 60,000 years ago) belonged to; sometimes referred to as your branch of the world’s family tree.
+An identification of the genetic group your ancient ancestors (10,000 to 60,000 years ago) belonged to; sometimes referred to as your branch of the world’s family tree.
 Haplogroups are given as part of your mtDNA and Y-DNA test results.

 Usually, a home on land obtained from the US government.
 Part of the agreement between the homesteader and the government was that the individual had to live on the land and make improvements to it, such as adding buildings and clearing fields.